-- 1 Check that the camera is not connected to your computer. - Insert the EOS Solution Disk (CD-ROM). - On your computer's desktop, double-click and open the CD-ROM icon, and then double-click [Canon EOS Digital Installer]. - Select your geographic area, country and language. - 4 Click [Easy Installation] to start installation.

-- Follow the on-screen instructions to complete the installation procedure. - 5 Click [Restart] when the installation has completed.

-6 Once the computer has restarted, remove the CD.
+- Insert the EOS Solution Disk (CD-ROM). - On your computer's desktop, double-click and open the CD-ROM icon, and then double-click [setup]. - 3 Select your geographic area, country and language. - 4 Click [Easy Installation] to start installation. - Follow the on-screen instructions to complete the installation procedure. - 5 Click [Restart] when the installation has completed. - Once the computer has restarted, remove the CD.